PastVu/pastvu/README.md

 0. It's recommended to create a folder where you'll be storing all the pastvu related data and code.
 For the sake of this readme we can call it pastvu_dev, so do `mkdir pastvu_dev`.
 But, of course, you can structure it however you like.

 1. Install [MongoDB 3.2.22 Community Edition](https://docs.mongodb.com/manual/administration/install-community).
 The easiest way to do it in development is by using a tarball, for instance for macos: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x-tarball.
-In that case you can extract tarball into our pastvu_dev folder, and rename the result folder into `mongodb-3.2.22`, it will come in handy when you or somebody else will be updating MongoDB version.
+In that case you can extract tarball into our pastvu_dev folder, and rename the result folder into `mongodb-3.2.22`.
+Having version as a postfix will come in handy when you or somebody else will be updating MongoDB version.

 2. Install [Redis 5.0.7](https://redis.io/topics/quickstart).
 It's also easier to build it from a tarball which you can extract into our pastvu_dev folder as well, and rename it to `redis-5.0.7`.